 - lead to parents being less tolerant of kids being kids and some of the overflow of anger being taken out on the child,

-- it can result in many unhealthy behaviours in children stemming from increased stress and insecurity,
+- result in many unhealthy behaviours in children stemming from increased stress and insecurity,

-- it can lead to sibling conflicts because children reenact that which is modelled to them, plus the factor of the child channelling their upset feelings into conflicts with their sibling
+- lead to sibling conflicts because children reenact that which is modeled to them, plus the factor of the child channeling their upset feelings into conflicts with their sibling

 Parental conflict is harmful to children when it’s intense and frequent.
 When children witness or overhear arguments that become heated and hostile including verbal insults and shouting, this can cause children to be insecure.
 Children become anxious when exposed to parents being verbally or physically aggressive including throwing and breaking things; when parents withdraw and become non-responsive instead of negotiating a boundary or give each other the silent treatment; when children live with the fear of their parents separating or one of them leaving.
 Conflicts relating to the child or parenting style can be particularly stressful for children as they naturally tend to blame themselves and feel responsible for their parent’s happiness.